Association of Southeast Asia: ASA to ASEAN

 By 1965–1966, the situation began to shift.
-Sukarno was ousted from power in Indonesia and General Suharto’s new regime moved to end Konfrontasi.
+Sukarno was ousted from power in Indonesia and General Suharto's new regime moved to end Konfrontasi.
 In August 1966, Indonesia and Malaysia signed a peace agreement, formally concluding Konfrontasi.
 The Philippines, now under President Ferdinand Marcos (who succeeded Macapagal in 1965), also normalized relations with Malaysia around the same time (Marcos quietly shelved the Sabah issue to mend fences).
 These developments eliminated the principal obstacles to regional cooperation, leading to a revival of the idea of Southeast Asian solidarity.
 However, for the former member states, it became evident that the Association of Southeast Asia (ASA) could no longer serve as a viable framework for such collaboration.
-Although ASA was never formally dissolved through a treaty, by 1966 it had become largely inactive.
+Although ASA was never formally dissolved through an international treaty, by 1966, it had become largely inactive and officially dissolved in practice.
 Nevertheless, its legacy proved instructive.
 The failure of both ASA and Malphilindo demonstrated to regional leaders the need for a new model, one that would incorporate all major Southeast Asian countries and establish stronger norms to mitigate the risk of internal disputes undermining the organization.
 These insights directly influenced the formation of the Association of Southeast Asian Nations (ASEAN) in 1967.